tanya-eliz/snippetshare2023/backend/Readme.md

 3) Cors is implemented to only allow cross-origin requests from the frontend application and restricting it to only GET and POST requests.

+## Automated Tests:
+1) Automated tests are implemented using Jest and MongoDB Memory Server.
+2) The tests are located in the `tests` folder in this backend repository.
+3) To run the tests, you will need to have the backend application running on your machine.
+As in memory MongoDB is used for testing, you do not need to have MongoDB installed on your machine nor do you need the docker containers to be running.
+But you will need to have Node.js installed on your machine.
+4) If this is your first time running the tests, you will need to run `npm install` in the `backend` folder to install the required dependencies.
+5) Once the dependencies are installed, you can run `npm test` in the `backend` folder to run the tests.

 ## Future Improvements:
 1) Implementing features like rate limiting and authentication.
 2) Implementing a more robust validation system for the API endpoints.
 3) Refactoring the code and extracting logic from the controller to services.
+4) Increasing Test Coverage

 ## Instructions to run the application:
 - Head back to the root directory and run ```docker-compose up``` to start the containers for the application as specified in the root directory's [instructions](../Readme.md).
 - Once the containers are up and running, the backend application can be accessed at http://localhost:4000.